Zandre/EmtyIntentAngular/README.md

 ## Toast Messages
 Toast messages used in the project can be found [here](https://www.npmjs.com/package/ngx-toastr)

+## Angular Flex Layout
+Repo/installation instructions can be found [here](https://github.com/angular/flex-layout) and demos can be found [here](https://tburleson-layouts-demos.firebaseapp.com/#/docs)

 ## ng -- version

+I will endeavour to upgrade all these to the latest before I start using this template officially

 ```
      _                      _                 ____ _     ___
     / \   _ __   __ _ _   _| | __ _ _ __     / ___| |   |_ _|